 Contact support questions:

-Code42 provides many tools to help you quickly detect and respond to both malicious and unintentional activity that threatens your intellectual property, sensitive data, and overall security.
+Both Incydr and Code42 for Enterprise provide a number of tools to help you quickly detect and respond to both malicious and unintentional activity that threatens your intellectual property, sensitive data, and overall security.
 For example:

 - Risk Exposure dashboard: Provides a high-level view of all endpoint and cloud file activity in your Code42 environment that may be putting data at risk.
 The Risk Exposure dashboard highlights file activity: